tronwebdevs/Gioele-V2-Designer-Edition/README.md

 # Gioele-V2 Designer Edition
-Gioele V2 Designer Edition a fun and addictive minigame
+Gioele V2 Designer Edition a fun and addictive minigame (fun not included)

-try to guess a number between 0 and 100
+give a try guessing a number between 0 and 100 (WARNING: may give PTSD to Gioele V1 users)